Sagaform brings the tradition of Nordic design to your kitchen and dining room.

 From the 6 bottles tested in round 1 of the Dude of Food’s search for the best inexpensive Chardonnay on June 22, 2015 we have a winner.
 The results are in.
-The notes have been compared and the winner of this tight competition is Sonoma County’s Storyteller Chardonnay.
+The notes have been compared and the winner of this tight competition was Sonoma County’s Storyteller Chardonnay.
 That was until I updated this story on July 28, 2015.
 While the Storyteller was holding down the 1st place spot the Dude of Food added three more bottles of Chardonnay to his list.
 The new results follow-

 When the Dude of Food was wandering around the streets of Barcelona asking folks where he could find the best paella in the city there was 1 name that kept popping up.
 Located on a corner in the easily accessible Barcelonetta district, it’s easy to find this restaurant named Cheriff.